py-why/EconML/doc/spec/estimation/dml.rst

 This way an optimal treatment policy can be learned, by simply inspecting for which :math:`X` the effect was positive.

 Most of the methods provided make a parametric form assumption on the heterogeneous treatment effect model (e.g. linear on some pre-defined; potentially high-dimensional; featurization).
+These methods include:
+:class:`.DMLCateEstimator`, :class:`.LinearDMLCateEstimator`,
+:class:`.SparseLinearDMLCateEstimator`, :class:`.KernelDMLCateEstimator`.
-For fullly non-parametric heterogeneous treatment effect models, check out the :ref:`Orthogonal Random Forest User Guide <orthoforestuserguide>` or, if your treatment is categorical, then also check the :ref:`Meta Learners User Guide <metalearnersuserguide>`.
+For fullly non-parametric heterogeneous treatment effect models, checkout the :class:`.NonParamDMLCateEstimator` and the :class:`.ForestDMLCateEstimator`.
+For more options of non-parametric CATE estimators, check out the :ref:`Forest Estimators User Guide <orthoforestuserguide>` and the :ref:`Meta Learners User Guide <metalearnersuserguide>`.

 Overview of Formal Methodology